oasis-board-process-committee/OBCPs/under-development/OBCP-1-Naming-Versioning-for-OBCPs.md

 ## 2.3 Referencing an OBCP

-When referencing a published OBCP document an author or editor **MUST** use either the full OBCP name, or the following shortened syntax:
+When referencing a published OBCP document an author or editor can use either the full OBCP name, or the following shortened syntax:

 OBCP:#:YEAR.MONTH